- beclometasone dipropionate

 Other medicines and Fostair NEXThaler

-Before starting treatment, please tell your doctor or pharmacist if you are taking or have recently taken any other medicines, including any other inhalers and including medicines obtained without a prescription.
+Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.
 This is because Fostair NEXThaler may affect the way some other medicines work.
 Also, some medicines can affect the way Fostair NEXThaler works.

 Pregnancy and breast feeding